derekfinlinson/powerapps-tools/packages/powerapps-project-assembly/README.md

 # Generate

-Add plopfile.js to project that includes the following:
+Add plopfile.js to project that includes the following.
+Ensure you have a dataverse.config.json file.

 ```javascript
 module.exports = function (plop) {